Fatigue

 What can I do now to have more energy?

 As your body gets stronger, you will have more energy.
 Some people feel tired for a long time.
 If you continue to feel tired, here are some helpful tips to manage fatigue.
-Here are some things you can do:
+Here are some other tips to help you manage fatigue:

 Take care of your body